grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

   retry: '30'
   # <string>
   expire: '120'
-  # <string> a number of seconds that the message will live, before being deleted automatically
+  # <string> the number of seconds before a message expires and is deleted automatically
   ttl:
   # <string>
   sound: siren